 This employee is responsible for shelving and stack maintenance of library materials, providing assistance at service desks and other library departments as needed, and creating a positive customer service experience for all library users.

 The list of essential functions, as outlined herein, is intended to be representative of the major tasks performed within this classification.
 It is not necessarily descriptive of any one position in the class.
 The omission of an essential function does not preclude management from assigning duties not listed herein if such duties are a logical assignment to the position.
 Specific tasks on a day-to-day basis will reflect the overall areas of expertise for this position.

-- Provides excellent customer service through all in-person, written, and telephone interactions with library members and peers.
+- Provides professional and courteous customer service in all in-person written, and telephone interactions with library members and peers.

 - Assists patrons with using the catalog and finding resources.